 The game is essentially a deckbuilding game.
 You can buy cards to add to your deck to make your character better/stronger.
 There is not really a story, but since the game is focused on combat that also makes sense.
 Online reviews show that people seem to enjoy the game.
-There is essentially only one end boss each time you play (the Sawtooth), and you might get bored of quickly.
+There is essentially only one end boss each time you play (the Sawtooth), and you might get bored quickly.
 There are a lot of cards, and the rulebook is pretty chunky.
-It seems like this isn’t a beginner friendly game either.
-But it’s pretty though.
+It seems like this isn’t a beginner-friendly game either.
+But it’s pretty tough.
 So, from a gift-giving perspective, still a good buy!

 What are your must-have geeky board games of 2022?

 During the holidays a lot of people get together with people they care about.
-And while videogames are fun, hanging out with loved ones in real life might add just a bit extra.
+And while video games are fun, hanging out with loved ones in real life might add just a bit extra.
 It helps you to spend time together and bond in an immersive way.
 That is why I think gifting a board game during the holiday season is a fantastic idea.
-Let us know in the comments or on socials what your favorite board games are!
+Let us know in the comments or on our socials what your favorite board games are!
 And how you prefer to spend your time during the holiday season.